 When you smoke, you inhale (breathe in) a substance called nicotine.
 This travels to your brain via your bloodstream.
 Nicotine is extremely addictive.
 This is mainly because it makes you feel good.
 Nicotine triggers receptors (special cells that receive chemical messages) in your brain to release a ‘happy hormone' called dopamine.
 Dopamine helps you to feel good both physically and mentally.

 The good news is, as soon as you stop smoking, the amount of nicotine receptors in your brain start to reduce.
-This makes your cravings less strong and less often.
+This can make your cravings less strong and less frequent.

 Why is it hard to quit smoking?